 Then you can use your bank-issued debit card to access your account info, follow the prompts for a check deposit, and submit your check directly into the designated slot.

 Unlike visiting a bank branch, you can deposit a check into any ATM at any time, as long as the ATM accepts checks.
 Just like when visiting your branch though, you may still have to wait around two business days before having access to all the funds depending on the amount of the check.
 In fact, it may take even longer if you deposit the check at an ATM your bank or credit union doesn’t own.

 For that reason, it can be beneficial to visit an ATM owned by your bank.
 Staying in your bank’s network can also be a better choice because it may save you money on ATM fees.

-With your mobile device
+Check deposits with your mobile device

 If you’ve got a smartphone or a tablet, and your bank offers the option, you can deposit a check using your mobile banking app, nearly any time and any place.
 Start by logging into the app, locating the deposit option, and choosing which account you want to deposit the check into.

 You’ll probably be asked to take a photo of both sides of your check.
 If you’re not successful at using the camera right away, helpful hints may pop up on the screen or you may have access to a chat assistant.
 You may find it easier if you follow these tips.